 The farm benefits from the rich volcanic soils and high elevation of almost 1900 meters.
 During our visit, it was clear their commitment to sustainable practices and quality.
 The overall quality of life has improved for the families working on the farm.
 Good management goes well beyond producing great coffee.
 It is about coming together, with enriching experiences, family and friendships.

 Just as Jeff and Maritza were in Colombia to visit Finca Santa Maria in May, bandits raided the farm.
 You can read Jeff’s account of the loss and damage here.
-Please consider making a donation by clicking the link on the article page or at the top of this page.
-Proceeds from the sale of this coffee will also go to the fund for the rebuilding of Finca Santa Maria.
+Proceeds from the sale of this coffee will go to the fund for the rebuilding of Finca Santa Maria.